hddevteam/cuemode/README.md

 # CueMode README

-This is the README for the Visual Studio Code extension "CueMode".
 This extension is designed to enhance text readability and focus by providing a unique "Cue Mode" functionality when you are presenting or recording your screen.
 Just select the text you want to display or just open a text file then click right mouse button and select "Cue Mode" from the context menu.

 ## Features